 #5.
 Enjoy one of many beaches

 Most of the Cascais beaches are situated in the city centre, so you don’t even have to travel or rent a car to reach them.
 Praia da Poça, Praia da Conceição and Praia da Duquesa are great for soaking up the sun, relaxing and swimming.
-While they are undeniably busy, especially during the weekends and at the hight of the summer, they are litter-free with excellent facilities like a bar and toilets.
+While they are undeniably busy, especially during the weekends and at the height of the summer, they are litter-free with excellent facilities like a bar and toilets.

 #6.
 Walk around Cascais Marina

-Walk around the Cascais Marina, which is the third-largest in the country, and you’ll find the 15th-century fort at one edge of it, super fancy hotel on the other and plenty of high-end restaurants, bars and even a cultural centre.
+Walk around the Cascais Marina, which is the third-largest in the country, and you’ll find the 15th-century fort at one edge of it, a super fancy hotel on the other and plenty of high-end restaurants, bars and even a cultural centre.

 Cascais Marina is open for visitors who can wander around and admire sleek boats and check out the yachts.

 I’ve wanted to come to this beautiful tiled square for quite some time now.